Wind-WindKids/winding/samples/sophieandwind/ice.md

 She wasn’t just cold.
 She was changing — like the girl in the movie.

-Her crash, her fears, and puberty had hit them both, he realized.
+Her crash, her fears, her changing had hit them both, he realized.

 All the books taught that girls were equal.
 Not one taught him they were different.